Does a nursery have to have Policies and Procedures?

 All policies and procedures are working documents used on a daily basis, therefore it is important that once developed, they are widely communicated and regularly monitored and reviewed to reflect legislation and compliance requirements.
 This helps you to learn from experience and as your nursery grows and evolves so will your policies and procedures.

 Staff and parents will feel secure knowing that policies are regularly reviewed to ensure that they meet all the needs of those working in the setting, and take into account the possible changes that could have happened in the Early Years Sector and law.

 If you are a new setting or an existing one that would like any assistance with your HR documents then please do not hesitate to get in touch with us.
-We have created a library of HR policies and procedures tailored specifically to the Early Years sector.
-Through our secure, online system, we are able to update your documents 365 days per year and keep you informed of any changes that have been made automatically.

 If you have any feedback on this blog or have any other comments to add we would love to hear from you.